-1 For the avoidance of doubt, the references in this proposal to 'gas' is to natural gas.
+&lt;sup>1 For the avoidance of doubt, the references in this proposal to 'gas' is to natural gas.

-2 Based on the NETSO's published TEC Register.
+&lt;sup>2 Based on the NETSO's published TEC Register.

-24 hours.
+The table below shows the status quo situation and the potential sort of imbalance costs which could be incurred if these stations were to be fully contracted and then curtailed for 24 hours.
 It does so on the basis of three levels of imbalance price: £3,000/MWh, £6,000/MWh and £9,000/MWh.
 The first has been chosen as it is similar in size to the offer prices which were experienced on occasion last winter (2021/22), the second as it is the current level of the Value of Lost Load (VoLL) and the third as it is around the level of the price at which some actions were taken by the ESO on 20 July 2022, albeit in these circumstances for (electricity) system purposes.
 It would not be unrealistic to assume that, in a period when there is a significant shortage in the supply of gas leading to gas curtailment of CCGTs etc., that there could also be significant scarcity in the electricity market too, and that actions around these sorts of levels may be accepted and go on to set imbalance prices.
 This could particularly be the case if customers are curtailed at prices factoring in their particular values of lost load, or if system to system trades are taken over interconnectors.